flexcompute-readthedocs/Flow360Documentation/docs/source/preprocessing/automatedMeshing.rst

    :width: 90%
    :align: center

-   Sliding interfaces generated according to the above configuration.
+   Rotor disks and sliding interfaces generated according to the above configuration.